MC42/hi-im.kim/writing/pmmm/analogue.md

 "They're... sugar cubes.
 Water dissolves sugar."

-"I have a half liter of water from fencing practice."
+"I have a half liter of water from fencing practice." she declared triumphantly, her reaction tempered by the realization that might defeat *one* sugar cube, not thousands.

 "My water bottle is empty..."